Invoice approval workflow for accounts payable teams: a complete guide

 Can someone outside my company approve invoices?

 Yes.
-External approvers receive a team invitation, set a password, and approve under a restricted EXTERNAL_APPROVER role.
+External approvers receive a team invitation, set a password, and approve under a restricted external approver role.
 They hold full accounts, not one-time links, so the audit trail keeps a persistent identity.

 Can I attach approval rules to different document types separately?